Skip to main content

 C. Can you mix all 3 Travel Kinds?

-While I am focused on ‘solo, independent travel’, SIT, it is reasonable, easy, exciting & often most time & cost efficient to mix all 3 “SIT, tours & cruising.
+While I am focused on ‘solo independent travel it is reasonable, easy, exciting & often most time & cost efficient to mix all 3 “SIT, tours & cruising.

 For example, cruisers may take a port-side day (tour) excursion while tour bus travelers may evening cruise Sydney Harbour.
-Both may (SIT) solo independent travel elsewhere after their cruise or bus tour.
+Both may solo self-guided tour elsewhere after their cruise or bus tour.
 All travelers may relish a walkabout’s serendipitous freedom.
 Every combination is possible.

 A. INTRO:

-This post’s goal is to fully define, describe & evaluate ALL significant “SIT’s (solo independent travel) Travel Factors” to help you make the most informed choice between SIT, touring & cruising.
+This post’s goal is to fully define, describe & evaluate ALL significant independent solo travel factors to help you make the most informed choice between independent solo travel, touring & cruising.

 THIS traveler prizes their freedom most.